 Gower believes that AT services are important to the intellectual and emotional development of qualified students.
 A parent, teacher, or student may appeal an eligibility decision by contacting Assistant Superintendent Rebecca Laratta at 630-986-5383 to initiate an appeal.

-The Academically Talented Program folder below contains more detailed information.
+The Accelerated Track (AT) Program folder below contains more detailed information.

 English Learner program